o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

 6. Save your leaf material.
 Now, we need to repeat with the branch and the trunk.
 Instead of making whole new materials, we can make the leaf material the parent of the branch and trunk materials so the properties stay constant for all 3.
    1. In the **Asset Browser**, **right-click** `aspen_leaf.material`.
 Select **Create Child Material...** and save it in the same `Assets` folder as `aspen_bark_01.material`.
 Find **Base Color** in the **Inspector** and choose `aspen_bark_01.tif`.
    2. In the **Asset Browser**, **right-click** `aspen_leaf.material`.
 Select **Create Child Material...** and save it in the same `Assets` folder as `aspen_bark_02.material`.
 Find **Base Color** in the **Inspector** and choose `aspen_bark_02.tif`.

-   > Notice how the other properties are the same as the leaf's!
+   Notice how the other properties are the same as the leaf's!
 If you edit the parent material's properties after creating these children material, it will automatically update the children materials' property values.
+This will be important later when we adjust the bending properties so all parts of the tree remain in sync while bending.
 7. Save all 3 materials and exit the **Material Editor**.
 In the **Editor**, click on the tree entity (`Tree`).
 8. In the **Entity Inspector** on the right, find the **Material** component.
 Click the **X** to delete the **Default Material**.
 Under **Model Materials** > **AM_Aspen_Bark_01**, select `aspen_bark_01.material`.
 For **AM_Aspen_Bark_02**, select `aspen_bark_02.material`.
 For **AM_Aspen_Leaf**, select `aspen_leaf.material`.